GDS FAQ

 Parking is $25 per day in the Southwest Garage.
 Otherwise, there is two-hour street parking near campus.
 If you wish to help your child move in, you may want to find street parking close which is on 35th St. between N and O, but be aware that this can be tricky.

 My child would like to take the train.
-How should this proceed?
+How does that work?

-Amtrak services Union Station (new window) in DC, which is a possible travel option for students on the East Coast.
+Amtrak services Union Station in DC, which is a possible travel option for students on the East Coast.
 Upon arrival in Union Station, proceed to the cab line immediately outside Union Station.
-A cab to the front gates of Georgetown University should cost under $20.

 Students will be strongly encouraged to call their parents/guardians immediately upon arrival.
 We will quickly follow up on any significant discrepancies between expected arrival and actual arrival.